Forage Fish FAQ

 Small schooling species such as sardines, sauries, and smelt—commonly known as forage fish—play a critical role in sustaining a vibrant Pacific Ocean.
 These species eat tiny plants and animals, in turn becoming an important food source for bigger fish, seabirds, and marine mammals.

-To view citations, download the PDF below.
+To view citations, download the PDF above.